SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline EPM Platform FTTH Collector.md

 ### ONT

-It contains the ONT Overview table with all the ONTs.
+This page contains a table with an overview of all the ONTs.
 The following columns are displayed:

 - Name
 - Time